mansikataria/MachineLearning/README.md

 # Machine-Learning
-Beginner Machine learning algorithms implemented in python
+Basic Machine learning algorithms like the ones listed below, implemented in python with and without using scikit learn library

+Perceptron
+Adalin
+Logistic Regression

+Reference book: "Python Machine Learning by Sebastian Raschka"